-Jefferson was sworn into office, and later, in 1804, the Constitution was modified with the Twelfth Amendment, rectifying the design flaws in the original document.
+Jefferson eventually was sworn into office, and later, in 1804, the Constitution was modified with the Twelfth Amendment, rectifying the design flaws in the original document.

 Twenty years later, in 1824, another impasse materialized that touched off national outrage for decades.
 The shifting winds of political change found a champion in the person of General Andrew Jackson, the victor of the Battle of New Orleans.
 Old Hickory had built his reputation as a ruthless Indian fighter, slave holder, and conqueror of Spanish Florida.
 His feats were celebrated throughout the growing nation, and Jackson’s prospects for election seemed assured.
 But again, events proved otherwise.

-Other questionable elections repeated through the years.
+Other questionable elections have repeated through the years.
 In 1876 with the election of Ruther”fraud” B Hayes, and again in 2000 with the Bush V Gore “hanging chad” debacle.

 The Election of 2016 has left the American public uncertain that their votes actually count.
-Russian interference, through social media, and electronic hacking was an exculpatory factor in the outcome.
-Sinister and new in electoral history, cyber espionage has given America a Chief Executive markedly sensitive to the dark subversion undermining his victory.
+Russian interference, through social media, and electronic hacking is an undeniable factor in the outcome.
+Sinister and new in electoral history, cyber espionage gave America a Chief Executive acutely aware of the dark subversion undermining his victory.

 Gail Chumbley is the author of the two-part memoir River of January, and River of January: Figure Eight.